composify-js/composify/packages/docs/pages/docs/tutorial/react-router.md

 # React Router Tutorial

-This guide shows how to integrate Composify into a React Router project.
-It assumes you already have a React Router project created with `react-router init`.
+In this guide, we'll assume you already have a React Router project up and running.
+If not, start with the [React Router quick start guide](https://v5.reactrouter.com/web/guides/quick-start/) first.

 ## Install Composify